SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity5.html

 Typically 15 to 20 amps is about all you want on a single circuit.
 If you have some item, such as a windlass, a pump, or other device that draws 15 or more amps, then put it on a single circuit with it's own fuse.

-The one item that is normally not fused is the starter motor.
+The one item that is normally not fused is the starter (cranking) motor.
 The power surge is so large, and the amperage so high, that the fuse would blow.
-Since the starter motor is only used momentarily to start the engine, it is normally not fused.
+Since the cranking motor is only used momentarily to start the engine, it is normally not fused.
 However, in recent years fuses have become available for this use, but they are not required.

 On AC circuits double pole circuit breakers are always used because they break both the hot (black) and neutral (white) wire at the same time.
 I will cover AC Circuits later.
 See Basic Electricity AC Circuits http://newboatbuilders.com/pages/electricity7.html

-Wiring should never be just strung though the boat.
+Support Wiring: Wiring should never be just strung though the boat.
 It should be laid out neatly, securely supported, or fastened to the boat at 18 in.
 (46 cm) intervals or less.
 If many wires are going to the same location, say from the distribution bus to the instrument panel, they should be bundled together.

-Wire should be kept out of the bilge (except for bilge pumps) and away from hot stuff such as engine manifolds or exhausts.
+Avoid water and heat: Wire should be kept out of the bilge (except for bilge pumps) and away from hot stuff such as engine manifolds or exhausts.

-If wire passes through a hole in a bulkhead, or into a panel box, it should be protected against chafing, or wear, by a rubber grommet, duct seal, or some other means to prevent damage.
+Protect wire: If wire passes through a hole in a bulkhead, or into a panel box, it should be protected against chafing, or wear, by a rubber grommet, duct seal, or some other means to prevent damage.